jfriedlein/usrmat_LS-Dyna_Fortran/README.md

 @todo Add the link when the example is added.

-Refer to the example files (elasto-plasticity, ...)
+Refer to some more example files (elasto-plasticity, ...)

 ## Outline of the interface for umat and utan
 @todo Add a figure that shows which values are input in usrmat and utan (e.g. new eps, old sig, tmp_sig, hsv ...)